Everything You Need for Sparkling Floors: Tools and Solutions

 A more affordable alternative to the above is the reusable microfibre mop.
 Some of these mops use hook-and-loop fasteners to attach the pad to the mop face.
 Other models will require you to replace the disposable pad with reusable microfiber sheets.

-We asked the pros from All Flooring, which pretty much know the ins and outs of any type of flooring, to point out the most important thing to look for when choosing a mop.
-They advise to always choose the one that has a metal hinge mechanism and handles as plastic counterparts are not quite reliable.
+We asked the pros from All Flooring, which know the ins and outs of any flooring, to point out the most important thing to look for when choosing a mop.
+They advise to always choose the one that has a metal hinge mechanism and handles as plastic counterparts are not reliable.
 They also shared a recipe for creating a homemade wood floor cleaner.

 There are three types of brooms: corn, push, and synthetic: